-If Dukkah isn`t on your radar, you must try it!
-An Egyptian condiment consisting of ground nuts (typically hazelnuts), seeds and spices.
+If Dukkah isn't on your radar, you must try it!
 It's delicious and so simple.
 Dip bread (or veggies) in olive oil then into the nut and spice mixture....it's heaven.
-While my favourite way to eat it is with bread & olive oil, it's also fun tossed into a salad or sprinkled on some hummus for an added pop of flavour.
-Pistachio Almond Dukkah RecipeIngredients:
+While my favourite way to eat it is with bread & olive oil, it's also delicious tossed into a salad or sprinkled on some hummus or a pile of your fav roasted vegetables for an added pop of flavour.
+Feel free to experiment with your favourite combinations of nuts and seeds.
+As long as you season it with the coriander, cumin & salt it will undoubtedly be delicious.

 0 Comments